git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 * Type: The type of MIDI command to trigger the command
 * Number: The number of the MIDI command
 * Midi Channel: The MIDI channel on which to receive the command
+* Resolution: High resolution of 14-bit (16384 values instead of 128) is available for pitchbend (always) and CC messages below 32.
 * Knob Mode: The encoding of the value sent by a knob, e.g. relative or absolute knobs
 * Send value to device: Enable if value changes of the assigned function should be reflected back to the controller.
 Only works, if the controller uses the exact same command for sending and receiving.
 * Send value to device when received: Sends back the received value to the controller.
 This is necessary to update button states on some controllers but can confuse others.